truthcoin/www.truthcoin.info/_posts/2015-12-28-blocksize-conversation.md

 * Its possible that most Blockstream / Bitcoin Core developers actually are very blocksize-liberal (or don't care), but the recent gmaxwell smear campaign has reverse-motivated them to close ranks on a consistent message (and/or destroy this Threat to Bitcoin).
 Similarly, it is possible that BitcoinXT developers are actually blocksize-conservative, but can't understand theymos / bitcoin.org 's arbitrary manipulation of the conversation, and have concluded "anything *that* suspicious has got to be bad".
 * Although Satoshi argued that the limit could (not "should") be eventually removed, he did made a few claims which he later walked back, and a few which later turned out to be unreasonable.
 Satoshi himself inserted the blocksize limit, and he did not insert any code phasing this limit out.
 So his original position is very ambiguous, and I'm sure he would prefer people to stop talking about it.
 * In a complex system, it is logically defensible to say "I don't know what the rule is for, but we should keep it right where it is anyway."
 In fact, civilization practically depends on this (namely, our laws).
 * People choose to speak up (or not speak up) for many reasons.
 The result is that determining "what most people think" is very very difficult.
 My guess is that most individuals, and most Btc, favor a 1 Mb blocksize.
-With four exceptions, all of the people I've met in real life support a 1 Mb blocksize.
+Of those people who I've physically met, in real life, mostly at Scaling Bitcoin conferences, >50% favored keeping 1 MB blocks for many months
 * The process of 'governance' is one which answers the timeless question: "How are disputes resolved?".
 If we set a bad governance precedent today, where disputes are resolved by a tiny group of people making incomprehensible decisions, or by backroom deals, or by reddit upvotes, we will regret it in the future.

 To say that "the conversation is a lost cause", isn't to say that Bitcoin is a lost cause, or the blocksize battle itself is a lost cause (for anyone).